 Customers have driven out of their way to buy lumber at John’s because they can count on superior products, sold by people who know what they are talking about.
 When it comes to lumber, our knowledge and experience is hard to match.
 So whether you’re building a home, or have a small DIY project, you can count on us to offer the best advice, and the highest quality material.

 Buying lumber from a real lumber yard has many advantages.
 Loading lumber on a cart and pushing it through a checkout lane isn’t how lumber should be purchased.
 Picking through the last persons rejects doesn’t make much sense either!
-John’s Lumber offers the customer service you deserve.
+John’s Lumber offers the customer service and quality lumber you deserve.

 Need a single piece for a special project?
-Pick it out.
+Feel free to pick out the perfect piece.
 Need a bunch?
 We deliver.

-John’s Lumber stocks the superior material your job deserves.
-There’s a reason people choose a local lumber yard over the big box stores, and that’s knowledge and superior product.
+John’s Lumber stocks the superior material your job needs, no matter the size.
+There’s a reason people choose a local lumber yard over the big box stores, and that’s knowledge and superior lumber.
 You don’t stay in business that long without offering great products at a great price, with customer service that can’t be beat.
 Friendly staff, expert knowledge on all kinds of projects, and the best lumber around, we do our best to stand out, and you’re sure to see the difference as soon as you walk in the door.

 Things to consider when buying Lumber:

 Softwood vs Hardwood: Softwood is abundant, cheaper, and easier to access than hardwood, and comes from trees like pine, spruce, and cedar.
 Softwood is most commonly used in framing for a house or deck, rather than on the exterior, where moisture and damage can occur more easily.